e2technologies/ViewCSS/README.md

 #### span

-As an added bonus, the ".cssText" method also supports the HTML "span" element to allow portions of the text to be modified independently.
+The ".cssText" method supports the HTML "span" element to allow portions of the text to be modified independently.
 An example of this is shown below

 ```swift
 class MyCustomCell: UITableViewCell {